 The Office for Research Mentoring supports two grant writing programs: the Path to Independence Program and K Club.

-The Office for Research Mentoring is now accepting applications for the Spring Path to Independence Program and K Club.
-Workshops run through February and March, with a goal submission to NIH in June.
+The Office for Research Mentoring is now accepting applications for the Summer Path to Independence Program and K Club.
+Workshops run through June and July, with a goal submission to NIH in October.
 There are several documents you'll need to prepare in advance of submitting an application; be sure to view the application guide below first!

 How do I know which program to apply for?

 If you are applying for an NIH R01, R03, or R21, you should apply for the Path to Independence Program.
 If you are applying for an NIH Career Development Award (K Series), you should apply for the K Club.

 When should I start thinking about my application?

 As soon as possible!
 Program application opens 5 months before the NIH deadline.
 Before applying for either the Path to Independence Program or the K Club, you should have vetted your scientific plan with your mentors.

 What do I need for the application?